Dreamy, creamy stovetop rice pudding. This is the best.

 This Is a No-Egg Rice Pudding Recipe.
 Here’s Why.

 Rice pudding is pretty flexible when it comes to choosing a rice.
 Many recipes call for fragrant jasmine or plain white rice.
 Fewer call for arborio rice — but should.
 Here’s why I love this arborio rice pudding recipe.

 Arborio rice is a short grain rice.
-Short grain rice produces more starch than long-grain rice.
+Short grain rice produces more starch than medium-grain rice or long-grain rice.
 More starch means a sticky, creamy texture.
 Long grain rice varieties, such as basmati, have less starch.
 The individual grains will separate even when cooked, so those make a drier, fluffy rice.

 Most commonly associated with risotto, starchy arborio rice creates a creamy texture all on its own, without any dairy.
 That’s why using arborio makes creamy rice pudding even creamier.